نظرًا لإغلاق المكتب ، تم إلغاء جميع المواعيد الخاصه بخدمات قوانين الهجره في المكتب حتى 4 مايو 2020

-Out of concern for our staff and clients, our World Relief physical offices in DuPage, Aurora, and Chicago will be closed until June 1, 2020.
+Out of concern for our staff and clients, our World Relief physical offices in DuPage, Aurora, and Chicago will be open as of July 13 to the public by appointment only.
 However, Immigration Legal Services will continue to provide services remotely.

 If You Have an Open Immigration Case

 If you have an open immigration case at World Relief, contact your representative directly with questions or concerns by email or by leaving a message on their voicemail as provided to you when your case was opened.

 While all Immigration Legal Service in office appointments have been canceled until July 13, 2020 we continue to offer services remotely.
 If you had an upcoming appointment scheduled in our office, you will be contacted to reschedule within the next few weeks.
 We will be conducting a limited number of appointments by phone or Zoom (video) call.
 As there are some complexities to remote appointments, your legal representative will provide more details if this is an option for your case.

 For those with an open case in our office, your representative will continue to monitor all government correspondence and progress on your case.

 All consulates and embassies around the world are temporarily closed.
 Both Immigrant Visa and Non-Immigrant Visa appointments have been cancelled.
 For more details, please visit the location-specific website of the embassy or consulate where your appointment is scheduled: https://www.usembassy.gov/.

 Remember if your case is being represented by World Relief to contact your representative for more information and advice.